ESTHER KUEHN NEUROSCIENCE

 Non-afferent topographic maps in human SI

-The human primary somatosensory cortex area 3b has long been believed to code self-perceived (afferent) touch only.
-In a series of studies, I show using 7 Tesla fMRI that feeling touch on the hand and observing touch at another person's hand activates similar fine-grained topographic maps in area 3b, and similar inhibitory receptive field interactions during their co-activation.
-Topographic maps in area 3b can therefore also be triggered from non-afferent sources.
-Read the full Journal of Neuroscience and Brain Structure and Function papers: [link] [link]
+The human primary somatosensory cortex (SI) area 3b has long been believed to code self-perceived (afferent) touch only.
+In a series of studies, I show using 7 Tesla fMRI that feeling touches on the hand and observing touches at another person's hand activates overlapping finger maps in area 3b (Kuehn et al. J Neurosci [link]), and inhibitory receptive field interactions during their co-activation (Kuehn et al. 2014 [link]).
+Topographic maps in area 3b can therefore also be precisely triggered from non-afferent sources.
+This research is now followed up by my ERC Starting Grant "Body Memory".

 Picture